 2. Drink lots of water

-Staying hydrated is also one of the easiest and most effective ways you can boost your overall health.
+Staying hydrated is one of the easiest and most effective ways you can boost your overall health.

-Not drinking enough water can cause headaches and adversely affect your focus, mood, and digestion, as well as the function of your heart and kidneys, which can increase your susceptibility to illness.
-Try to limit your intake of sugary fruit juices, soft drinks, and sweet teas, and drink plain water which is free of additives and sugars instead.
+Not drinking enough water can cause headaches and adversely affect focus, mood, and digestion, as well as heart and kidney function, which can increase susceptibility to illness.

 For further advice, it’s worth checking out our articles; 11 tips for staying hydrated and why it’s important and 9 healthy and hydrating alternatives to water.